Hello World from Org

 :END:

-I figured it was finally the time to host some of my content online for sharing,
+I figured the time had come to host some of my modest content online for

-fun, persistence, easy access and all the other usual suspects.
-Going into this
+sharing, fun, persistence, easy access and all the other usual suspects.
+Going

-adventure there were only a few requirements that I wanted my website to meet:
+into this adventure there were only a few requirements that I wanted my website

-Appending a CUSTOM_ID property to headlines makes it possible to link to the specific headline in the table of contents and HTML.
+Appending a CUSTOM_ID property (C-c C-x p) to headings makes it possible to link to them in the HTML.
+This example link points to the present section.

 Templates